How To: Set Up Your Longboard

 Step Four and a Half: Drop Through Mounting

-If your board has drop through mounting like the DT Freeride, then there's another step you have to do to remove the grip from the holes.
-Start by turning the deck over, and cutting a cross (not unlike Jeebus') to allow the grip to conform better to the wood, like we did in Step 2.
-Then get the screwdriver (or your rasping tool of choice) and go to town.
+If your board has drop through mounting like the DB Freeride, then there's another step you have to do to remove the grip from the holes.
+Start by turning the deck over, and cutting a cross to allow the grip to conform better to the wood, kind of like what we did in step 2.
+Then get the screwdriver (or your rasping tool of choice) and rasp the inside edge of the drop through mounts.
 The grip might 'cut itself' during this part, don't worry about it, as you're cutting it away anyway.
 When the rasping is done, get that handy blade and use it!
-For this cut, most like to hold the blade almost vertical to make it look like a clean transition between the deck, grip, and air.
+For this cut, most like to hold the blade almost vertical to make it look like a clean transition between the grip and the deck.

 Step Five: The Rest

-Gather all of your parts to complete your setup and the the necessary tools to finish the setup, unless you're awesome like us and had them together from the start.
-If you need a refresher, you will want to make sure you have your choice of trucks, wheels, bearings, bearing spacers, and hardware.
-If mounting on a drop through board, you need to separate the baseplates and hangers while mounting the trucks.
+Gather all of your parts to complete your setup and the the necessary tools to finish the process.
+If you are mounting your trucks on a drop through board, you need to separate the two parts of the trucks, the baseplates and the hangers, before you can mount them.
 Look at the pictures and use your skate tool to achieve the same result.

 Step Six: Baseplates